migueldeicaza/TermKit/DECISIONS.md

 clipping as well as nested view rendering - and also ensures that the location of the cursor does not need to be part of the view for example.

+## Layer‑Backed Rendering (2025-09)

+TermKit migrated from direct-to-driver painting to a layer-backed composition model - following the model from UIKit.
+Each `View` owns a `Layer` buffer.
+Subviews no longer redraw from their parents; instead we perform two passes:

+- Render: Only dirty views draw their own content into their own `layer` using a `Painter(for: view)`.

+- Compose: We blend child layers into the parent target layer, bottom-up.
+After composition a `finalRenderPass` hook allows a view to draw overlays (cursor/focus) on top of composed content.

+The reasons were:

+- Decouple drawing from composition: simplifies view implementations, fixes fragile z-order/overdraw issues, and prepares for adding borders, padding and margins - and maybe one day animations.

+- `Painter` targets `Layer`: drawing methods write cells into a `Layer` (not the `ConsoleDriver`).
+We added `Painter.draw(layer:at:)`.

+- `View.redraw` base is now a no-op: subclasses draw only themselves;
+  composition handles subviews.

+- `Application` pipeline: First we render dirty parts, then the we compose the toplevel layer, then we compose to the screen, then we updated the driver and we only handle dirty regions.

+- Removed the `TopDriver` and `createTopPainter`, they are no longer special.

+Implications for view authors:

+- Implement `redraw(region:painter:)` to draw only the view’s own pixels into its own `layer`.

+- Do not call `redraw` on subviews; composition will place child layers correctly.

+- Override `finalRenderPass(painter:)` for cursors/focus/overlays that must appear on top.

 # Events on the View

 Generally the model for Views should be to subclass and override one